yxyxchen/wtw_manuscript_code/README.md

 Welcome!
 This repo contains code for our manuscript.

-It consists of the top level script, <span style="color:IndianRed">main.R</span>, and folders that contain subfunctions.
+It consists of the top level script, **main.R**, and folders that contain subfunctions.
 The script **main.R** generates figures in the order shown below.
 Generated data and figures will be saved under ../figures/cmb and ../genData respectively.

 Two parameter estimation steps (Step 5 and Step 10) will take hours.
 In the actual analysis process, we ran them on the cluster.
 The entire folder, ../genData, has been uploaded to https://www.dropbox.com/sh/o1aawcd38xdwjza/AABk2qWQgCelCXWWtKK0NAMua?dl=0skip.
 To save time, you can download ../genData, skip the parameter estimation steps, and run other steps normally.